FreshX-GmbH/melnor_decloudify/README.md

-	"enabled": true, // set to false and the dns spoofing will forward everyhing "port": 80,      // your cloud and WS port (must be port 80 actually, unless you proxy this) "mac": "<MAC address of you rf device case sensitive and without :>", // find it on the device "valveId": "<four code valve id>",  		 // find it on the sticker of your valve "dnsForwarder": "8.8.8.8", 			 // which upstream DNS to use "myIP": "<ip of the computer running this code>",// needed for the DNS spoofing "loglevel": "debug",				 // what loglevel to run in (set to info in production) }
+	"enabled": true, // set to false and the dns spoofing will forward everyhing "port": 80,      // your cloud and WS port (must be port 80 actually, unless you proxy this) "mac": "<MAC address of you rf device case sensitive and without :>", // find it on the device "myIP": "<ip of the computer running this code>",// needed for the DNS spoofing "valveId": "<four code valve id>",  		 // find it on the sticker of your valve "dnsForwarder": "8.8.8.8", 			 // which upstream DNS to use "loglevel": "debug"				 // what loglevel to run in (set to info in production) }
 ```